 Ads.txt with Google AdSense: Limitations

-That means that, if you’re working with any other supply-side platforms (SSPs) or ad networks, you will have to add them to the ads.txt file in order to authorize them.
+That means that, if you’re working with any other supply-side platforms (SSPs) or ad networks, you will have to add them to the ads.txt file to authorize them.
 In other words, AdSense provides a done-for-you ads.txt file up to a point, but to get access to demand outside of Google’s sphere, you’ll still have to add the other sellers to your ads.txt file.

 Do You Have to Use Ads.txt for Google AdSense?